YouTube Feed Widget for Website. No-code - Poper

 Business

-The complete guide to embedding YouTube on your website
+The complete guide to embedding a YouTube feed on your website

 A youtube feed widget is how you turn YouTube watch time into website watch time.
-YouTube is still the second-largest search engine on earth and the highest-engagement video platform on the open web, but if visitors leave your site to watch on youtube.com you lose the session, the cookie, the upsell, and the next-page click.
-The right embed keeps the play happening on your domain while still using YouTube's CDN, official iframe, and recommendation graph.
-This guide walks through what actually matters when you choose and configure a YouTube widget in 2026: the YouTube Data API v3 quota system, the difference between channel, playlist, and single video embeds, Shorts support, VideoObject schema markup for video carousel placement in Google, and what the YouTube iframe really costs in Lighthouse.
+YouTube is the second most-visited site on earth and the highest-engagement video platform on the open web, but when visitors leave your site to watch on youtube.com you lose the session and the next-page click.
+A YouTube feed widget keeps your latest videos visible on your own domain.
+This guide walks through what actually matters when you choose and configure a YouTube widget in 2026: the difference between a feed widget and a single-video embed, how Shorts should be handled, why layout choice matters, and how to keep the embed fast.

 01